 $2300- Family Counseling Services of the Finger Lakes Inc. – Beyond the Crisis Skills for Self-Sufficiency A six week course designed to provide basic financial, safety and life-skills enrichment for survivors of domestic violence who are beyond the immediate crisis of being in a battering relationship.

-$4500- Gleaners Community Kitchen – Women and Girl Growing – The program will help women and girls reach economic self-sufficiency by offering steps toward breaking the cycle of poverty and helping to create strong healthy families.
-The hope is to have 20 women and their children attend this program which will teach women meal preparation; on to plant, harvest and preserve food inexpensively, and act as a referral source.
+$4500- Gleaners Community Kitchen – Women and Girls Growing – The program will help women and girls reach economic self-sufficiency by offering steps toward breaking the cycle of poverty and helping to create strong healthy families.
+The hope is to have 20 women and their children attend this program which will teach women meal preparation; how to plant, harvest and preserve food inexpensively, and act as a referral source.
 The program will run from June-September and partner with Cornell Cooperative, Food link and other agencies.

 $2250- Yates Cultural & Recreational Resources (YCCR) –Girls on the Run- is a weekly after school empowerment program for girls in 3rd – 5th grade.
 The girls meet in teams two times per week for 10 weeks.
-Each team is led by volunteer coaches who help girls complete a 24 –lesson curriculum focuses on goal setting, team building, friendship, health relationships, bullying, community pride and making choices.
+Each team is led by volunteer coaches who help girls complete a 24 –lesson curriculum which focuses on goal setting, team building, friendship, healthy relationships, bullying, community pride and making choices.
 Each lesson includes both instruction and activity in order to build their courage, confidence and stamina to complete the 5K.

 $2000 - Literacy Volunteers of Ontario and Yates – Achieving Success Part 2- In order to attend Literacy, single women often lack appropriate child care.
 LVOY plans on using the grant to purchase the technology and software to have a children’s activity center on site so that the women would be able to bring their young children with them while having the children productively engaged in learning activities.
 By providing such care, the women could improve their literacy level and progress toward economic self-sufficiency.